cog-imperial/GNN_MIP_CAMD/README.md

 The implementation of MIP formulation for GNNs is based on open-source package [OMLT](https://github.com/cog-imperial/OMLT) (available under a BSD license in ``\omlt\LICENSE.rst``).

+We downloaded the source code of OMLT at 8/2/2023, which was still the newest version when we submitted the paper.

 Two formulations ``full_space_gnn_layer_bilinear`` and ``full_space_gnn_layer_bigm`` are added in ``\omlt\neuralnet\layers\full_space.py`` (line 38 ~ 169).

 To call one of these formulations, ``\omlt\neuralnet\nn_formulation.py`` is modified (line 185 ~ 190).